IBM/low-resource-text-classification-framework/README.md

 2. Specify a new ModelType in `ModelTypes`
 3. Return the newly implemented TrainAndInferAPI in `TrainAndInferFactory`
 4. The system assumes that active learning strategies that require special inference outputs (e.g. text embeddings) are not supported by your new model.
-If your model does support this, add it to the appropriate category in `get_compatible_models`
+If your model does support this, add it to the appropriate category in `get_compatible_models` in `strategies.py`
 5. Set your ModelType in one of the ExperimentRunners, and run

 ### Implementing a new active learning strategy